DanielGoncalves666/Zheng-2011-Model/readme.md

                              calculating the transition probabilities for
                              pedestrians.
 Must be non-negative.
 Defaults to
                              0.5.
 Defaults to 1.

+Zheng model constants and options:

+      --fire-alpha=FIRE-ALPHA   The value of the second parameter to adjust the strength of the fire floor field.
+If a pedestrian is closer than RISK, then this value is used in the calculation of the transition probabilities
+                             (instead of 1).
+This has the effect that the pedestrians are more willing to pass closer to a fire if that means they can exit the environment.
+                             Defaults to 0.5.
+      --fire-gamma=FIRE_GAMMA   A constant used in the calculation of the fire floor field.
+If the distance from a cell to a cell with fire is greater than FIRE_GAMMA, the fire floor field (FF) value of that cell will be 0.
+                             Otherwise, the value will be equal to or greater than 0.
+The default value of FIRE_GAMMA is 8.
+      --kf=KF                The fire field coupling constant is one of the parameters used to adjust the strength of the fire floor field.
+Defaults to 1.
+      --mu=MU                The probability that, in a conflict where multiple pedestrians attempt to move to the same cell, no one will successfully move.
+Value must be between 0 and 1, both inclusive.
+Defaults to 0.1.
+      --omega=OMEGA          In the Zheng paper, pedestrians try to maintain their preferred direction and velocity.
+The
+                             constant Omega increases the probability that a pedestrian will move to cells aligned with their preferred direction.
+Must be a value greater or equal to 1.
+Defaults to 1.
+      --risk-distance=RISK   The maximum distance (exclusive) within which a pedestrian near an exit is willing to take more risks to attempt to leave the environment.
+In fact, what happens is that the second parameter used to adjust the strength of the fire floor field will be FIRE-ALPHA.
+Defaults to 6.
+      --spread-rate=RATE     The velocity, in meters per second, that the fire spreads in the environment.
+Defaults to 0.1 m/s.

 Range values for simulation focused on a constant: